-- Press the <INFO> button and check again the "Time required (1)" and "Interval (2)" displayed on the screen. - Press the shutter button completely to start recording the time-lapse movie. - AF will not work during time-lapse movie recording. - While the time-lapse movie is recorded, the "
+- Press the <INFO> button and check again the "Time required (1)" and "Interval (2)" displayed on the screen. - Press the shutter button completely to start recording the time-lapse movie. - AF will not work during time-lapse movie recording. - To cancel recording time-lapse movies, set [Time-lapse] to [Disable].